PritikaRamu/PritikaRamu.github.io/index.md

 author: Pritika Ramu
 toc: true
 ---
 Hi, I am Pritika.
-I'm currently working as a Research Associate at [Adobe Research](https://research.adobe.com/).
-I graduated with a B.E. in Computer Science Engineering from [Birla Institute of Technology and Science, Pilani (BITS, Pilani)](https://www.bits-pilani.ac.in/).
-My research interests lie at the intersection natural language processing and human-computer interaction.
+I am currently working as a Research Associate at [Adobe Research](https://research.adobe.com/).
+I graduated with a Bachelor of Engineering in Computer Science from [Birla Institute of Technology and Science, Pilani (BITS, Pilani)](https://www.bits-pilani.ac.in/).
+My research interests lie at the intersection of natural language processing (NLP) and human-computer interaction (HCI).

 ## Research